 - 1 Unsupported protocol.
 This build of curl has no support for this protocol. - 2 Failed to initialize. - 3 URL malformed.
-The syntax was not correct. - A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
+The syntax was not correct. - 4 A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
 To make curl able to do this, you probably need another build of libcurl! - 5 Couldn't resolve proxy.
 The given proxy host could not be resolved. - 6 Couldn't resolve host.
-The given remote host was not resolved. - 7 Failed to connect to host. - FTP weird server reply.
-The server sent data curl couldn't parse. - FTP access denied.
+The given remote host was not resolved. - 7 Failed to connect to host. - 8 FTP weird server reply.
+The server sent data curl couldn't parse. - 9 FTP access denied.
 The server denied login or denied access to the particular resource or directory you wanted to reach.
 Most often you tried to change to a directory that doesn't exist on the server. - 11 FTP weird PASS reply.
 Curl couldn't parse the reply sent to the PASS request. - 13 FTP weird PASV reply, Curl couldn't parse the reply sent to the PASV request. - 14 FTP weird 227 format.
 Curl couldn't parse the 227-line the server sent. - 15 FTP can't get host.
 Couldn't resolve the host IP we got in the 227-line. - 17 FTP couldn't set binary.
-Couldn't change transfer method to binary. - Partial file.
-Only a part of the file was transferred. - 19 FTP couldn't download/access the given file, the RETR (or similar) command failed. - FTP quote error.
+Couldn't change transfer method to binary. - 18 Partial file.
+Only a part of the file was transferred. - 19 FTP couldn't download/access the given file, the RETR (or similar) command failed. - 21 FTP quote error.
 A quote command returned error from the server. - HTTP page not retrieved.
 The requested url was not found or returned another error with the HTTP error code being 400 or above.
-This return code only appears if -f, --fail is used. - Write error.
+This return code only appears if -f, --fail is used. - 23 Write error.
 Curl couldn't write data to a local filesystem or similar. - 25 FTP couldn't STOR file.
 The server denied the STOR operation, used for FTP uploading. - 26 Read error.
-Various reading problems. - Out of memory.
+Various reading problems. - 27 Out of memory.
 A memory allocation request failed. - 28 Operation timeout.
-The specified time-out period was reached according to the conditions. - FTP PORT failed.
+The specified time-out period was reached according to the conditions. - 30 FTP PORT failed.
 The PORT command failed.
-Not all FTP servers support the PORT command, try doing a transfer using PASV instead! - FTP couldn't use REST.
-The REST command failed.
-This command is used for resumed FTP transfers. - HTTP range error.
-The range "command" didn't work. - 34 HTTP post error.
-Internal post-request generation error. - 35 SSL connect error.
-The SSL handshaking failed. - FTP bad download resume.
-Couldn't continue an earlier aborted download. - FILE couldn't read file.
-Failed to open the file.
-Permissions? - 38 LDAP cannot bind.
-LDAP bind operation failed. - 39 LDAP search failed. - Function not found.
-A required LDAP function was not found. - 42 Aborted by callback.
-An application told curl to abort the operation.

-- Internal error.
-A function was called with a bad parameter.

-- 45 Interface error.
-A specified outgoing interface could not be used.

-- Too many redirects.
-When following redirects, curl hit the maximum amount.

-- 48 Unknown option specified to libcurl.
-This indicates that you passed a weird option to curl that was passed on to libcurl and rejected.
-Read up in the manual!

-- 49 Malformed telnet option.

-- The peer's SSL certificate or SSH MD5 fingerprint was not OK.

-- The server didn't reply anything, which here is considered an error.

-- 53 SSL crypto engine not found.

-- 54 Cannot set SSL crypto engine as default.

-- 55 Failed sending network data.

-- Failure in receiving network data.

-- 58 Problem with the local certificate.

-- 59 Couldn't use specified SSL cipher.

-- Peer certificate cannot be authenticated with known CA certificates.

-- 61 Unrecognized transfer encoding.

-- 62 Invalid LDAP URL.

-- Maximum file size exceeded.

-- Requested FTP SSL level failed.

-- 65 Sending the data requires a rewind that failed.

-- Failed to initialise SSL Engine.

-- The user name, password, or similar was not accepted and curl failed to log in.

-- File not found on TFTP server.

-- 69 Permission problem on TFTP server.

-- 70 Out of disk space on TFTP server.

-- 71 Illegal TFTP operation.

-- 72 Unknown TFTP transfer ID.
+Not all FTP servers support the PORT command, try doing a transfer using PASV instead!

-- File already exists (TFTP).
+File already exists (TFTP).

-- No such user (TFTP).
+- 74 No such user (TFTP).

 - 75 Character conversion failed.

 - 76 Character conversion functions required.

-- Problem with reading the SSL CA cert (path? access rights?).
+- 77 Problem with reading the SSL CA cert (path? access rights?).

 - 78 The resource referenced in the URL does not exist.

-- An unspecified error occurred during the SSH session.
+- 79 An unspecified error occurred during the SSH session.

-- Failed to shut down the SSL connection.
+- 80 Failed to shut down the SSL connection.

 - 82 Could not load CRL file, missing or wrong format (added in 7.19.0).

 - 83 Issuer check failed (added in 7.19.0).

 - 84 The FTP PRET command failed

 - 85 RTSP: mismatch of CSeq numbers

-- 86 RTSP: mismatch of Session Identifiers - unable to parse FTP file list - FTP chunk callback reported error - No connection available, the session will be queued - 90 SSL public key does not matched pinned public key - XX More error codes will appear here in future releases.
+- 86 RTSP: mismatch of Session Identifiers

+- 87 unable to parse FTP file list

+- 88 FTP chunk callback reported error

+- XX More error codes will appear here in future releases.
 The existing ones are meant to never change.